 Based on your plan in GoCardless, Chargebee offers certain advanced features that will enhance the user experience for your customers.
 To enable advanced features, you must have subscribed to a GoCardless plan that supports custom email notifications and custom payment pages.

-Please contact [email protected] to enable the below-mentioned advanced features.
+Please contact support to enable the below-mentioned advanced features.

 In-app checkout flow: Customers can make their Direct Debit payment from the Chargebee checkout page itself.
 Learn more.